 Many cancer screenings require a procedure or imaging study.
 We explain what to expect and provide you with a referral, if necessary.

 We may request a blood sample to check for diabetes or high cholesterol.
 Tests can also show whether your organs, including the liver and kidneys, are functioning normally.

-Experienced lab technicians take blood samples at blood draw locations throughout the region.
+Experienced lab technicians take blood samples at lab & diagnostics locations throughout the region.

 We typically recommend a flu shot once a year.
 You may also need shots to protect against serious illnesses, such as tetanus, human papillomavirus (HPV), and COVID-19.
 Find out more about the COVID-19 vaccine.

 Women younger than 65 years old receive a Pap smear to check for signs of cervical cancer and HPV.
 If you are of childbearing age, we discuss birth control options.
 Women at risk for bone weakening (osteoporosis) receive a referral for a bone density scan.
 Find out more about women’s health.